Uni-ControlNet: All-in-One Control to Text-to-Image Diffusion Models: More Quantitative Results

 \section{More Quantitative Results}

-\paragraph{CLIP Score:} Besides FID, we also test CLIP scores for comparing different controllable diffusion models, and ablating condition injections methods and training strategies.
+\paragraph{CLIP Score:} Besides FID, we also test CLIP score for comparing different controllable diffusion models, and ablating condition injections methods and training strategies.
 We follow the settings in the Section 4.2 and Section 4.3 in the main paper.
 The results are shown in the Table \ref{table-clip_score} and Table \ref{table-ab_clip_score} respectively.
 Our model demonstrates superior performance quantitatively across most conditions when compared to existing controllable diffusion models.
 Moreover, for different condition injection methods and training strategies, our method, along with Training-S2, consistently outperforms other strategies.
 However, joint fine-tuning in Training-S2 does not yield obvious performance gains in most cases.
 These finds are consistent with those presented in the Section 4.2 and Section 4.3 of the main paper.

-\paragraph{User Study:} As FID and CLIP score may be not always consistent with human preference, we further conduct user study to quantitatively compare our approach with the baseline methods ControlNet \cite{zhang2023adding} and T2I-Adapter \cite{mou2023t2i}.
+\paragraph{User Study:} As FID and CLIP score may be not always consistent with human preference, we further conduct user study to quantitatively compare our approach with the baseline methods ControlNet \cite{zhang2023adding}, GLIGEN \cite{li2023gligen} and T2I-Adapter \cite{mou2023t2i}.
 More specifically, we carry out tests in both single and multi-condition settings, with 20 cases for each setting.
 Each case is evaluated based on three metrics: the quality of generated images, the match with the given text, and the alignment with the given conditions.
-Users should select the best one for each metric from the generated images of ControlNet, T2I-Adapter, and our Uni-ControlNet.
+Users should select the best one for each metric from the generated images of ControlNet, GLIGEN, T2I-Adapter, and our Uni-ControlNet.
 We collect responses from 20 users and analyze the total number of votes for each metric under each setting.

 The results are presented in Figures \ref{fig-a_user1} and \ref{fig-a_user2}.
-It can be seen that, our approach outperforms both ControlNet and T2I-Adapter in the single condition setting, demonstrating a clear advantage.
-Additionally, in the multi-conditions setting, our approach performed significantly better than CoAdapter.
+It can be seen that, our approach outperforms both ControlNet, GLIGEN and T2I-Adapter in the single condition setting, demonstrating a clear advantage.
+Additionally, in the multi-conditions setting, our approach performed significantly better than Multi-ControlNet and CoAdapter.